 3. Hyperlink to Related Content

 You can’t always keep readers engaged with just one article; sometimes, the topic doesn’t cover exactly what they’re looking for.
-However, you can encourage people to check out other related content on your site.
+However, you can encourage people to on your site.
 This is why the most successful blogs and media publications cover topics from a variety of angles.
 Links to related posts keep people on your site for longer and the blue text of a hyperlink also makes a post more scannable.

 4. Be Conversational